 I began my working life teaching elementary art and ESL in Cambodia at a bi-lingual school.
 This developed a foundation of curiosity for nurturing and facilitating creative development in a hands-on way with diverse groups of people.
 I’ve worked in early education and childcare as a classroom assistant, reading aide, nursery teacher, and nanny to kiddos age 3 months-17.
 That curiosity and nurturing energy flowed into studying massage therapy, communication, ethics, writing and creating more visual art.

 As a massage therapist and visual communicator I seek to understand the people and places I come in contact with.
+As a new mother, I have deep empathy for the complexity of the perinatal experience, the taxing nature of loving small ones, and the needs of parents and caregivers.

 My LMT career began at Watershed Wellness, an interdisciplinary Chinese medicine clinic in Portland, OR in 2015.
 I launched my first private practice in 2018 at Lake Oswego Adult Community Center with a focus in bodywork for caregivers and aging bodies, while completing a supervised externship for Trauma Touch Therapy.
 During this time I worked at the OSM Professional Clinic, supporting newly licensed Massage Therapists and developing my skills with a diverse group of clients.